lindeas/jilo-web/README.md

 This is still not operational.
 Goals for v.0.1 - browsing of basic info about Jilo config and about Jitsi Meet conferences.

+## demo

+To see a demo install, go to https://work.lindeas.com/jilo-web-demo/

 ## requirements

 - web server (deb: apache | nginx)